HYPOALBUMINEMIA – WHEN THE BLOOD ALBUMIN LEVEL GETS TOO LOW

 Lastly, sometimes the body is fighting a chronic disease and producing extra globulin, so less albumin is needed.
 In this case, we start looking for chronic disease processes, such as Lyme disease in dogs or FIP in cats.

 If we find a low albumin level without an obvious cause, we will need to figure out why it is occurring.
-In order to diagnose a pet’s problem we usually need to investigate the three major possible problems – intestinal disease, liver disease and kidney disease.
+In order to diagnose a pet’s problem we usually need to investigate the three major possible problems – intestinal disease, liver disease, and kidney disease.
 We may check stool samples for occult (hidden) blood, passing through in amounts too small to be noticed by the pet owner.
 We test the urine for excess protein, and we also test for liver function.
-Usually after these tests are completed we know which organ to focus on for further testing, such as a liver or intestinal biopsy.
-Occasionally in dogs all the testing comes up normal and we don’t find a specific disease causing the albumin level to be low.
+Usually, after these tests are completed we know which organ to focus on for further testing, such as a liver or intestinal biopsy.
+Occasionally in dogs, all the testing comes up normal and we don’t find a specific disease causing the albumin level to be low.

-For patients that are not critically ill, we generally don’t do plasma transfusions.
+For patients who are not critically ill, we generally don’t do plasma transfusions.
 Instead, we usually have the pet owner supplement the pet’s diet with eggs or egg whites, which contain large amounts of albumin.
 We recheck the albumin level several times to see if the egg supplementation is working.
 If the pet seems fine and is doing well we may eventually stop supplementing and then subsequently retest to see if the albumin level drops again, in order to determine how long we need to keep cooking the pet eggs.
 (They should be cooked in order to prevent Salmonella infection.)

 Low albumin level is a serious problem that warrants immediate investigation when it is found.
 Heading off a major illness by catching problems early is one of the major reasons we perform wellness blood testing on pets.